Seneliux/librephotos-semi-docker/README.md

 Must return some output like:
 `docker-pr 1485590 root    4u  IPv4 2193053      0t0  TCP *:3000 (LISTEN)
 docker-pr 1485645 root    4u  IPv4 2193074      0t0  TCP *:8001 (LISTEN)`
 If output is empty, then make another cup of coffee.
-Something is wrong.
-Maybe with server also, not only with you.
+Something is wrong with server, not only with you.

 ### Stage 4 - reverse proxy nginx.

-How to install and configure nginx, [walking ducks](https://duckduckgo.com/ "ungoogle - privacz is important!") can find explanations, here is example of the subdomain of the working nginx server + [free letsencrypt SSL certificate](https://letsencrypt.org/ "letsencrypt"), runing on the same machine as _backend_
+How to install and configure nginx, [walking ducks](https://duckduckgo.com/ "ungoogle - privacy is important!") can find explanations, here is example of the subdomain of the working nginx server + [free letsencrypt SSL certificate](https://letsencrypt.org/ "letsencrypt"), runing on the same machine as _backend_

 ### Stage 5 - coffee time